Common room

+A dual purpose common room and informal meeting space in Moseley Hall at Bowling Green State University.

-A common room is a type of shared lounge, most often found in halls of residence or dormitories, at (for example) universities, colleges, military bases, hospitals, rest homes, hostels, and even minimum-security prisons.
-They are generally connected to several private rooms, and may incorporate a bathroom.
-They may also be found in secondary schools and sixth form colleges.
+A common room or student lounge is a type of shared lounge, most often found in halls of residence or dormitories, at universities, colleges, and sometimes military bases, hospitals, rest homes, hostels, and minimum-security prisons.
+They are often found in secondary schools and sixth form colleges, where they are designed to give students a space for relaxation and study.

 Regular features include couches, televisions, coffee tables, and other generic lounge furniture for socializing.
 Depending on its location and purpose of use, a common room may be known by another name.
 For instance, in mental hospitals, where access is usually restricted to the daytime hours, this type of room is often called a "day room".
 In Singapore, the term usually refers to a bedroom without attached bathroom in an HDB apartment unit.